 Based on Group planning, overseas subsidiaries would continue to use its surplus on sites' expansions and working capital.
 Therefore, the subsidiaries would not distributed their earnings back to the Company in the foreseeable future.
-Previous decisions would also affect unrecognized deferred tax liabilities, which stands at \$23,646 and \$58,598 for each reporting fiscal years respectively.
+Previous decisions would also affect unrecognized deferred tax liabilities, which stands at \$23,646 thousand for both reporting fiscal years.